zuyeyang/cs144/writeups/check4.md

 This is a queue of Ethernet frames that are ready to be transmitted.
 All request will be pushed to this buffer_, and every call of maybe_send() will extract a single EthernetFrame out.

+## Public Methods:
+1. send_datagram():
+First checks the ARP table to see if the Ethernet address for the next hop is known.
+If it is, the datagram is encapsulated in an Ethernet frame and added to the buffer for transmission.
+If the address is not known, an ARP request is sent.
+2. recv_frame():
+Depending on the type of frame (IPv4 or ARP), it either returns the contained datagram or processes the ARP message to update the ARP table or send an ARP reply.
+3. tick():
+Remove or updates of entries in the ARP table and the pending IP address table depending on whether ms_since_last_tick is greater or smaller than the TTL of each element.
 ]

 Implementation Challenges: